-Our results support that is more effective to target Trx1 and CD30 together and that gender and genetic parameters are useful to improve the disease risk classification.
-We demonstrated that the Trx1/CD30 controls the redox immunological homeostasis of the immune response both in the male and female groups, but through gender specific redox-immune pathways.
-In these pathways the increase in the serum level combinations of Trx1/RTrx1 (positively correlated), TGFβ/IL6 and of TGFβ/IL4 (negatively correlated) and the increase in the serum of sCD30 IFN and IL2 are fundamental for the preservation of the microenvironment homeostasis of IL10, TGFβ, IL4, IL6 and IL2 cytokines.
-This homeostasis also controls the inflammation in the healthy state during aging.
-Instead, the unbalance between the serum levels of Trx1/RTrx1 (which has become negative), TGFβ/IL6 and TGFβ/IL4 (which has become positive) and the decrease in the serum levels of sCD30, IFN and IL2, generates the following: A non-microenvironment homeostasis of both the cytokine network and cell network; gender specific redox-immune pathway alterations; a non-redox immunological homeostasis of gender immune response; a non-control of inflammation; and gender specific chronic degenerative diseases or disease progression[6,11-17].
-Consequently, the balance of these parameters is a biomarker of control of inflammation and is prognostic of non-risk of disease or progression, in both healthy subjects and patients.
+Our results support that it is more effective to target Trx1 and CD30 together and that gender and genetic parameters are useful to improve disease risk classification.
+We demonstrated that Trx1/CD30 controls redox immunological homeostasis of the immune response both in the male and female groups but through gender specific redox-immune pathways.
+In these pathways, the increase in the serum level combinations of Trx1/RTrx1 (positively correlated), TGFβ/IL6 and TGFβ/IL4 (negatively correlated) and the increase in the serum of sCD30 IFN and IL2 are fundamental for the preservation of the microenvironment homeostasis of IL10, TGFβ, IL4, IL6 and IL2 cytokines.
+This homeostasis also controls inflammation in the healthy state during aging.
+Instead, the unbalance between the serum levels of Trx1/RTrx1 (which has become negative), TGFβ/IL6 and TGFβ/IL4 (which has become positive) and the decrease in the serum levels of sCD30, IFN and IL2, generates non-homeostasis in the microenvironment of both the cytokines and cells network; gender specific redox-immune pathway alterations; a non- homeostasis redox immunological of gender immune response; a non-control of inflammation and gender specific chronic degenerative diseases or disease progression[6,11-17].
+Consequently, the balance of these parameters is a biomarker of control of inflammation and is prognostic of non-risk of disease or progression in both healthy subjects and patients.

-To our knowledge, this is the first time that the Trx1/CD30 is studied together to FcR and KIR gene polymorphism.
+To our knowledge, this is the first time that Trx1/CD30 is studied together with FcR and KIR gene polymorphisms.
 This permitted us to clarify the importance of the Trx1/CD30 redox immune homeostasis in order to allow the positive interaction between NK and T cell function and health protection during aging.

 As described extensively in the results section, the FcRIIa and FcRIIIa polymorphisms have been identified as stratification parameters of low/intermediate and high risk of disease depending on the gender and on the serum level of specific cytokines.